AhmedSayed97/Ahmed-s-Portfolio/README.md

 I worked on this project to show my skills in data analysis using Excel and Tableau.

-* I got the data from kaggle's datasets, the dataset link **(https://www.kaggle.com/datasets/bimervos/online-automotive-sales-statistics-volkswagen)**.
+* I got the data from kaggle's datasets.
 * used Excel to clean the dataset.
 * inserted the dataset into a table.
 * deleted useless columns.